1. Which bodies regulate aviation in your country, under what basic laws?

 However, in specifc situations, as for Tocumen and Panama Pacifico international airports and Enrique Adolfo Jiménez Airport in Colon, administration and autonomy are regulated under specifc regulations.

 21. Are there laws or rules restricting or qualifying access to airports?

 Safety and security is coordinated by the AAC with all authorities involved.

 The AAC, through its rules and regulations, has issued and developed a number of manuals and instructions related to access and security for airports.

-Panama considers international standards as per the International Air Transport Association suggested procedures.
-The slot allocation regime remains as principal but slot pools and slot exchanges are also options.
+Panama considers international standards as per the International Air Transport Association’s suggested procedures.
+The slot allocation regime is most commonly used but slot pools and slot exchanges are also options.

 Law 23 of 2003 grants the right to contract ground handling services to the board of directors and management of the airports.